 “The interpretation of the first part of Article 54 of Schedule 1 of The Limitation Act, 1963 is no longer res integra.
 In Ahmadsahab, (2009) 5 SCC 462 this Court considered the meaning of the word “date” and “fixed” appearing in Article 54… the Court held that the expression “date fixed for the performance” is […]Read more "The Plea of Limitation VIII: Article 54 of The Limitation Act, 1963"

 The Respondent entered into a contract for construction of a commercial complex.
 Certain disputes arose.
 The matter was referred to Arbitration on the basis of Clause 29 of the contract.
 The Sole Arbitrator passed an award on 11th November, 2010.
 Both the parties appeared before the Arbitrator.
 The Arbitrator did not find any justification to […]Read more "The Plea of Limitation VII: Section 14 of The Limitation Act, 1963"

 No Court or Tribunal can extend the period of limitation for filing a suit.
 Even if any cause, beyond the control of the plaintiff is shown also, the only extension is what is permitted under Section 4 of The Limitation Act, 1963, the period coming under Court holiday.
 Section 4 no doubt applies to suits […]Read more "The Plea of Limitation VI: Non-Working Saturdays"

-As per Section 13(2)(a) of The Consumer Protection Act, 1986 – the period of limitation for filing a written statement before a District Forum is 45 days.
+As per Section 13(2)(a) of The Consumer Protection Act, 1986 the period of limitation for filing a written statement before a District Forum is 45 days.
 In J.J.
 Merchant, (2002) 6 SCC 635 the question arose whether the Forum can grant time beyond 45 days to the Opposite Party for filing its version.
-A 3-Judge Bench […]Read more "The Plea of Limitation V: Written Statements, District Consumer Forums"
+The Three Judge Bench […]Read more "The Plea of Limitation V: Written Statements, District Consumer Forums"